flannelhead/blackstar/README.md

 * Write a blog post about this!
 * Learn more about GHC and optimize the heck out of this
 * Better CLI
-* Better instructions for Windows
-* Faster Gaussian blur (a minor thing)
+* Faster Gaussian blur (a minor thing but become restrictive on larger renders)
 * Better progress reporting (might be hard to do)
 * Kerr metric (won't probably happen)